Notifycal/static-landing/src/content/partnerships/-index.en.md

 cta:
   title: 'Ready to explore a partnership?'
-  description: 'Let''s chat for 15 minutes to understand your case and find the best way to work together.'
+  description: "Let's chat for 15 minutes to understand your case and find the best way to work together."
   email: 'colaboraciones@notifycal.com'
   buttonLabel: 'Schedule a call'
   buttonLink: 'mailto:colaboraciones@notifycal.com?subject=Interest%20in%20partnership%20with%20Notifycal'